MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/cdmobjectreference.md

 # CdmObject Reference

 This is the base interface for all Common Data Model object references.
-It is extended by *CdmObjectReferenceBase* (in C#, Java, and TypeScript), *CdmAttributeContextReference, CdmAttributeGroupReference, CdmAttributeReference, CdmDataTypeReference, CdmEntityReference*, and *CdmPurposeReference*.
+It's extended by *CdmObjectReferenceBase* (in C#, Java, and TypeScript), *CdmAttributeContextReference, CdmAttributeGroupReference, CdmAttributeReference, CdmDataTypeReference, CdmEntityReference*, and *CdmPurposeReference*.

 ```
 public interface CdmObjectReference extends CdmObject